mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 Execute the `squeue -u <user-name>` to see the pipeline's progress.

 ## Relaunching and resuming
-#### Gadi and Setonix (Nextflow Tower)
+#### Gadi and Setonix (Australian Nextflow Seqera Service)
-Tips on relaunching and resuming the pipeline in the [Seqera's guide for Nextflow Tower](https://docs.seqera.io/platform/24.1/launch/launchpad/#relaunch-pipeline-run)
+Tips on relaunching and resuming the pipeline in the [Seqera's guide for the Australian Nextflow Seqera Service](https://docs.seqera.io/platform/24.1/launch/launchpad/#relaunch-pipeline-run)
 ### Lyra (HPC)
 If you need to relaunch the pipeline, re-submit the script.
 Tips on resuming can be found in the two blog posts from Nextflow: [Troubleshooting Nextflow resume](https://seqera.io/blog/troubleshooting-nextflow-resume.html) and [Demystifying Nextflow resume](https://seqera.io/blog/demystifying-nextflow-resume.html).

 ## Results
 The ONTViSc pipeline with the `test` configuration performs de novo assembly of the reads with Canu and compares the assembled contigs to a reference.
-If the pipeline is completed successfully, you should see the output files on HPC (and Nextflow Tower in the case of Gadi and Setonix).
+If the pipeline is completed successfully, you should see the output files on HPC (and the Australian Nextflow Seqera Service in the case of Gadi and Setonix).
 ### HPC
 #### Gadi, Setonix and Lyra
 Follow the [Output files/De novo assembly mode](https://github.com/eresearchqut/ONTViSc/tree/v1.3?tab=readme-ov-file#de-novo-assembly-mode-outputs) section of the ONTViSc pipeline's wiki page to check what output should be expected.

-### Nextflow Tower
+### Australian Nextflow Seqera Service
 #### Gadi and Setonix
 Three reports should be generated.
 ![Reports](.images/reports.png)